Nasdanika-Demos/general-purpose-executable-diagrams-story/librarian.md

-Librarians create YAML/JSON specifications Java, scripts and diagrams.
+Librarians create YAML/JSON specifications for Java, script and diagram processors.
 They may specify properties/bindings and, in the future releases, inheritance.

 Librarians also create and publish catalogs of available building blocks - Java/Maven modules, scripts, diagrams, URIs.